Political Ecology of Land: Urban Planning, Property Rights, and Land Stewardship

-The program will include lectures, seminars, guest speakers, films, workshops and in-class simulations (e.g., a mock public hearing), field trips in western Washington and individual and group research projects and presentations.
-Students will also acquire professional writing skills through instruction and practice in formats such as the policy briefing paper.
+The program will include lectures, seminars, guest speakers, workshops, field trips, and individual and group research projects and presentations.
+Students will acquire professional writing skills through instruction and practice in formats such as policy briefing papers.
 Students will develop an understanding of the political and economic history that brought about the need for land use regulation.
-This will include understanding the political, legal, theoretical, and economic context.
-Students will apply these themes to contemporary applications and the professional world of land use planning, such as understanding the legislative and public policy processes in Washington at the state and local government levels, major policies such as the Washington State Growth Management Act, historic preservation, and economic development.
-During spring quarter, additional subtopics of interest to the program will be explored through major group projects and presentations or internships.
-Students will leave the program with credits for an emphasis in land use planning—an excellent preparation for potential professional careers and the prerequisites for many graduate programs in land use planning, public administration, and public policy.
+This will include understanding the political, legal, economic and financial context of the public sector.
+Students will apply these themes to contemporary applications and the professional world of land use planning, such as understanding the legislative and public policy processes in Washington State, major policies such as the Washington State Growth Management Act, The Shoreline Master Program, Historic Preservation, and economic development.
+During spring quarter, we will develop an in-depth understanding of budgeting and financial management in the public and non-profit sectors, as well as the increasing importance of fiscal impact analysis.
+Students will leave the program with credits for an emphasis in land use planning, public policy, accounting and public sector fiscal and financial management—an excellent preparation for potential professional careers and the prerequisites for many graduate programs in land use/urban planning, public administration, public policy and private sector work in consulting firms and non-governmental organizations.

 Fields of Study